stephenh/stephenh.github.com/_posts/2017-08-12-tools-productivity-investing.markdown

 It is ironic, but the "best" programmers, from my observation, have the stubbornness to work through these initial learning curves (of tools or business requirements or system architecture), and take the cliched approach of "go slower to go faster".
 They spend the effort to get better at their editor, at their language, at their tools.

-So where the "low-output" programmer, when they feel frustrated (with new tools, requirements, etc.), optimizes for "getting back on task *right now*", in contrast the "high-output" programmer, when similarly frustrated, doubles down on the frustration and digs deeper into the problem, basically allowing themselves to get "distracted" from the initial task at hand.
+So where the "low-output" programmer, when they feel frustrated (with new tools, or new requirements, etc.), optimizes for "getting back on task *right now*", in contrast the "high-output" programmer, when similarly frustrated, doubles down on the frustration and digs deeper into the problem, basically allowing themselves to get "distracted" from the initial task at hand.

 Which in the short-term seems less productive, but over the long-term these continual small investments add up like compound interest, and, to me, eventually surface as the proverbial "10x" productivity difference.